deprecated-packages/symplify/packages/ChangelogLinker/README.md

 ### 3. Can I Thank My Contributors?

+Of course!
 Give your contributors credit they deserve:

 ```diff
  ### [v2.0.0] - 2017-12-31